Claudio Francesco Beaumont: Life

 In 1730 the King attempted to recall the painter to Turin, to help in a number of decorative projects.
 But Beaumont stayed in Rome to complete a Blessed Margaret and a San Carlo Borromeo Meets Plague Victims destined for the church of Superga.
-Together with a Deposition for Santa Croce in Turin, the paintings for Superga recall the style of Maratta that was prevailing in the Roman and Neapolitan churches, with references to Brandi, Conca and Trevisani.
+Together with a Deposition for Santa Croce in Turin, the paintings for Superga recall the style of Maratta that was prevailing in the Roman and Neapolitan churches, with references to Giacinto Brandi, Sebastiano Conca and Trevisani.
 In July 1731 Beaumont was appointed a court painter.
-In 1736 the painter was made knight or Cavaliere of the order of the Saints Maurizio and Lazzaro.
+In 1736 the painter was made knight or Cavaliere of the Order of Saints Maurice and Lazarus.
 On 22 March 1737 the painter was sent to Venice to negotiate the purchase of paintings and here he made contact, most likely, with painters already active in the decoration of the Palazzo Reale, like Sebastiano Ricci and Giambattista Pittoni, who would influence the subsequent development of his style.

-His fervent activity for Piedmontese castles included painting a San Giovanni Battista (1724-1725) and San Pietro for the palace of Rivoli.
-Beaumont also painted for the churches of Piedmont, including the altarpiece representing the Blessed of Chantal and San Francesco di Sales (1740) for the monastery of the Visitation of Pinerolo.
+His fervent activity for Piedmontese castles included painting a San Giovanni Battista (1724-1725) and San Pietro for the Castello di Rivoli.
+Beaumont also painted for the churches of Piedmont, including the altarpiece representing the Blessed Chantal and Saint Francis de Sales (1740) for the monastery of the Visitation of Pinerolo.
 In 1755 Beaumont began his Blessed Amedeo, the main altarpiece installed in 1769 in the church of the Carmine of Turin.
 Beaumont died at the age of 72 and is buried in the church of Santa Teresa on 22 June 1766.

-Among his pupils are Vittorio Blanseri and Giovanni Molinari.
+Among his pupils were Vittorio Blanseri and Giovanni Molinari.